 By: Margarita Baldwin*

-*Margarita Baldwin is a Legal Assistant at Beach-Oswald Immigration Law Associates, P.C.
+*Margarita Baldwin is a legal intern at Beach-Oswald Immigration Law Associates, P.C.